Obsessive–compulsive disorder: Diagnosis

-Formal diagnosis may be performed by a psychologist, psychiatrist, clinical social worker, or other licensed mental health professional.
-OCD, like other mental and behavioral health disorders, cannot be diagnosed by a medical exam.
-Nor are there any medical exams that can predict if one will fall victim to such illnesses.To be diagnosed with OCD, a person must have obsessions, compulsions, or both, according to the Diagnostic and Statistical Manual of Mental Disorders (DSM).
+Formal diagnosis may be performed by a psychologist, psychiatrist, clinical social worker or other licensed mental health professional.
+OCD, like other mental and behavioral health disorders, cannot be diagnosed by a medical exam, nor are there any medical exams that can predict if one will fall victim to such illnesses.
+To be diagnosed with OCD, a person must have obsessions, compulsions or both, according to the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 The DSM notes that there are multiple characteristics that can turn obsessions and compulsions from normalized behavior to "clinically significant".
 There has to be recurring and strong thoughts or impulsive that intrude on the day-to-day lives of the patients and cause noticeable levels of anxiousness.

-These thoughts, impulses, or images are of a degree or type that lies outside the normal range of worries about conventional problems.
-A person may attempt to ignore or suppress such obsessions, or to neutralize them with some other thought or action, and will tend to recognize the obsessions as idiosyncratic or irrational.
+These thoughts, impulses or images are of a degree or type that lies outside the normal range of worries about conventional problems.
+A person may attempt to ignore or suppress such obsessions, neutralize them with another thought or action, or try to rationalize their anxiety away.
+People with OCD tend to recognize their obsessions as irrational.

-Compulsions become clinically significant when a person feels driven to perform them in response to an obsession, or according to rules that must be applied rigidly, and when the person consequently feels or causes significant distress.
+Compulsions become clinically significant when a person feels driven to perform them in response to an obsession or according to rules that must be applied rigidly and when the person consequently feels or causes significant distress.
 Therefore, while many people who do not have OCD may perform actions often associated with OCD (such as ordering items in a pantry by height), the distinction with clinically significant OCD lies in the fact that the person with OCD must perform these actions to avoid significant psychological distress.
 These behaviors or mental acts are aimed at preventing or reducing distress or preventing some dreaded event or situation; however, these activities are not logically or practically connected to the issue, or, they are excessive.
-In addition, at some point during the course of the disorder, the individual must realize that his or her obsessions or compulsions are unreasonable or excessive.

-Moreover, the obsessions or compulsions must be time-consuming, often taking up more than one hour per day, or cause impairment in social, occupational, or scholastic functioning.
+Moreover, the obsessions or compulsions must be time-consuming, often taking up more than one hour per day or cause impairment in social, occupational or scholastic functioning.
 It is helpful to quantify the severity of symptoms and impairment before and during treatment for OCD.
 In addition to the person's estimate of the time spent each day harboring obsessive-compulsive thoughts or behaviors, concrete tools can be used to gauge the person's condition.
-This may be done with rating scales, such as the Yale–Brown Obsessive Compulsive Scale (Y-BOCS; expert rating) or the obsessive-compulsive inventory (OCI-R; self-rating).
+This may be done with rating scales, such as the Yale–Brown Obsessive–Compulsive Scale (Y-BOCS; expert rating) or the obsessive–compulsive inventory (OCI-R; self-rating).
+A 2025 systematic review found that the 8-question Child Behavior Checklist–Obsessive-Compulsive Subscale (CBCL-OCD/OCS) demonstrates moderate accuracy in identifying children likely to have OCD and may help guide referrals for specialist evaluation.

 With measurements such as these, psychiatric consultation can be more appropriately determined, as it has been standardized.